f-ttok/article-powmde/README.md

 Julia compile the code before running the code for the first time.
 Hence, it may affect the computational time.
 In order to avoid the effect, we measure the computational time twice for `poisson200` and `cell1`.

+### Other comments
+We plot figures by using Python with Matplotlib and Jupyter notebook.
+Their results are in `notebooks` directory.